Flexible Connections

 ProxyJump klone-login

 This file will also need the correct permissions.
-Windows should not require a permissions check.
-Mac/Linux update permissions with:
+Update permissions with:

 $ chmod 600 ~/.ssh/klone-node-config

-You will test the connection in the next section of the Hyak 101 tutorial.
+The following is optional, but demonstrates what we have just set up by configuring klone-login and klone-node.
+You will test the connection later on in the Hyak 101 tutorial.
 If you wish to test your connection now, follow these steps.

 [UWNetID@n3319 ~]$

 The next section of the tutorial will introduce a script that when run on locally will replace the Hostname line of your ~/.ssh/klone-node-config file.
-For now, manually replace the Hostname line with your job node.
+For now, manually replace the Hostname line with your job node by editing ~/.ssh/klone-node-config with a text editor.
+Remember to replace UWNetID for your UW Net ID that you use to log in to klone if you have not already done that.

 ~/.ssh/klone-node-config